 Well known dog-friendly beaches at Tahoe include Kiva Beach on the South Shore, the north end of Zephyr Cove Beach on the East Shore and Coon Street Beach in Kings Beach on the North Shore.
 Less visited are the stretch of pebbly shoreline across from Blackwood Canyon on the West Shore and Fido-friendly Patton Landing in Carnelian Bay.

-On the Nevada side of the lake, you can pull off almost anywhere south of Incline Village and find a trail leading to a hidden cove with crystal-clear water and smoothly sculptured rocks.
+On the Nevada side of the lake, you can pull off almost anywhere south of Incline Village and find a trail leading to a secluded cove with crystal-clear water and smoothly sculptured rocks.
 Parking is tightly regulated to deter crowds, so arrive early in the morning to snag your spot in the sun.
+The east shore’s rocky coves tend to be less crowded than the California-side beaches, and the water clarity is some of the best on the lake.